Warm email prospecting: How to make more sales by writing to an audience of one

 Let’s take it from the top…

-As first defined by veteran copywriter and business coach Ed Gandia, warm emailing is a targeted, personalized outreach strategy in which each email is handcrafted and written for one person only.
-Through extensive research, the sender positions himself/herself as a knowledgeable professional who can solve the recipient’s specific problems.
+Warm emailing is a targeted, personalized outreach strategy in which each email is handcrafted and written for one person only—as first defined by veteran copywriter and business coach Ed Gandia.
+Through extensive research, the sender positions themselves as a knowledgeable professional who can solve the recipient’s specific problems.

 Just like warm calling, warm emailing efforts might also include a pre-contact touch—such as a targeted ad campaign or an intro email from a mutual contact—to get the recipient more amenable to opening and responding to your message.

-Because these emails feel so much more relevant than the average cold email, they can have a dramatic impact on response rates, booked sales calls, and closed deals.
+Because these emails feel so much more relevant than the average cold email, they can dramatically impact response rates, booked sales calls, and closed deals.

 Before we show you what the ideal warm email should look like, here are a few general concepts you should keep in mind to leverage this strategy successfully.